Back to All Events

 • Kepler's Books 1010 El Camino Real Menlo Park, CA, 94025 United States (map)

-The indefatigable and incomparable Rebecca Solnit returns to Kepler’s with The Beginning Comes After the End, described as an “urgent manifesto for our tumultuous time.”
+The indefatigable and incomparable Rebecca Solnit returns to Kepler’s with The Beginning Comes After the End, described as an “urgent manifesto for our tumultuous time” (Los Angeles Times).
+This is the book for this moment when, as Solnit argues, our increasingly fascistic society is so volatile and dangerous precisely because it is failing, because it is on the verge of collapse.
+Ultimately, this is a vision of hope.

 About the Book